 With statistics like these, online reviews are an essential part of your business that cannot be overlooked.

-It’s not just about how many reviews you have and how highly rated you are; customers also want to see if you respond and how you respond.
-If you’re not responding to reviews, you may lose business by driving potential customers away.
-If you’re planning to get ahead of your competition, then responding to reviews is an excellent opportunity to do so.
+If you’re not responding to reviews, you may lose business by driving away potential customers.
+If you’re planning to get ahead of the competition, then responding to reviews is an excellent opportunity.

-So, how should your company respond to online reviews — positive and negative?
+So, let’s talk about how your company can respond to positive and negative online reviews…

 How to Respond to Negative Reviews

-Every business works to provide a good service or product for its customers.
+Every business works to provide a good service for its customers.
 However, when someone leaves a bad review, it can cause frustration and offense.
-No matter what, you can’t please everyone, and a negative review doesn’t necessarily mean that your product or service is bad.

 Here’s how to respond to a negative review:

-- Thank the customer for leaving a review and buying the product or service.
+- Thank the customer for leaving a review and buying the service.

-- Acknowledge their concern or issue, and apologize for their unsatisfactory experience.
+- Acknowledge the customer’s concern or issue, and apologize for their unsatisfactory experience.

 - Express your enthusiasm to alleviate the situation and make it right.

 - This last step is the most important: Provide the necessary information so the customer can contact you directly to discuss their experience.
 Remember, you want to draw the conversation offline as soon as possible!

 To take it a step further, it might be beneficial to throw in an incentive in your private conversation with them.
 Provide your unhappy customers with priority scheduling or a discount on their next service.
 Although, you’ll want to avoid making these incentives public.

 How to Respond to Positive Reviews

 You might be wondering if there’s a point in responding to positive reviews.
-The customer is satisfied with the product or service, so there’s no need.
-However, this isn’t a good mindset to have, as it can make you look unappreciative.
+After all, the customer is satisfied with your services, so why bother?

 When responding to positive reviews, personalization comes into play.
-Personalization is meaningful as it shows that you care about their personal experience.
-So, when responding, be sure to personalize your response by:
+Personalization shows that your field service business cares about your customers’ personal experience.

-Keep in mind to respond to positive reviews in a timely manner.
-A quick response reflects well on your company and makes the customer more likely to remember your company and recommend it to others.
+Also, it’s important to respond to positive reviews in a timely manner.
+A quick response reflects well on your company and makes the customer more likely to remember your company and recommend your services to others.

 How to Respond to Neutral Reviews

-- Thank the customer for buying your product or service and for leaving feedback.
+- Thank the customer for buying your services and for leaving feedback.

-- Highlight the good points in their review.
+- Highlight the positive elements from their review.

-- Acknowledge and apologize for the negatives that they experienced.
+- Acknowledge and apologize for the negative aspects of their experience.

 How to Ask Customers To Leave a Review

 It’s best to make it a habit to ask for reviews.
-Although it may be uncomfortable at first, it shows that you appreciate their feedback, and it allows you to see what is and isn’t working.
-According to a recent local consumer review by BrightLocal, 76% of people will leave a review when asked.
+Although it may be uncomfortable at first, asking for reviews shows that you appreciate their feedback.
+Plus, this insightful feedback demonstrates what is and isn’t working.
+In fact, 76% of people will leave a review when asked.

 To make this easier on your company, create an email or SMS text template to send to customers once their service is completed.
 Keep these tips in mind when creating your template:

-- Keep your email or text short; try not to go over three sentences.
+- Keep your email or text short (three sentences max).

-- Always thank the customer, encourage honest feedback, and let them know that their review matters.
+- Always thank the customer, encourage honest feedback, and let them know their review matters.

-- Provide links to where they can leave their review.
+- Provide links to where they can leave a review.